Rating: 9/10

 Whole product R&D is driven not by the laboratory but by the marketplace.
 It begins not with creative technology but with creative market segmentation.
 It penetrates not into protons and processes but rather into habits and behaviors.

-Indeed, the word that high tech uses for whole product R&D is maintencance.
+Indeed, the word that high tech uses for whole product R&D is maintenance.
 And the people they assign to it are...
 Well, the janitorial types.
 No top guns want to go near this stuff.

 Instead, the top guns rush out to create more discontinuous innovations, flooding the market with far more technology than it can possibly absorb, and complaining all the while about how product life cycles are becoming shorter and shorter.
 They play the game, in other words, almost entirely to the left of the chasm, cycling through endless repetitions of early markets that never cross over to the mainstream.